 Sometimes this can get a little confusing but it is really important to know and understand the differences between these two geographical areas.
 In Ireland, the differences between the TYPE of Parish are defined as follows:

-The Civil Parish
+The Irish Civil Parish

-This type of parish boundary was the basis upon which the Griffith’s Valuation and other land and tax records were created in the 19th and 20th Century.
+This type of parish boundary was the basis upon which Griffith’s Valuation and other land and tax records were created in the 19th and 20th Century.
 There are about 2500 Civil Parishes in Ireland and they are seen as the administrative units of the State; firstly under the British and later under the Irish government.
 Like most genealogical sources, the Ireland XO website mostly operates on the basis of the Civil Parish.

-The Ecclesiastical or Church Parish
+The Ecclesiastical or Church Parish in Ireland

 For example, the RC parish of Williamstown, Boyouanagh and Glenamaddy is in the Civil Parish of Templetogher.
 Another thing to consider is the fact that many RC Parishes have changed and/or amalgamated over the years and some have disappeared altogether.
 Many RC parishes in Ireland also share the same name which can add to the confusion.

 A townland or parish may be mentioned as an address in destination genealogical sources such as a ship's manifest or immigration archives.
 The townland is the smallest geographical unit and there are about 64,000 in Ireland.
 A townland can be as small as a field or can contain many acres.
-For example, the Parish of Killererin has 64 townlands while the parish of Williamstown has 50 townlands.
+A civil parish is a cluster of townlands and this cluster may be large or small.

 Baronies are very old territorial divisions that were originally used more for the purpose of describing real property valuation and ownership than for political and administrative functions.
 A barony would probably have been awarded to someone in recognition of their service to the English Monarchs.
 A Barony was usually a very large landholding that was a subdivision of a County.

 For genealogical research, there are a few interesting sources of information that are grouped by barony though the most important genealogical data is not.
 The first is the 1659 Census.
 This Census did not count the members of each household but broke each Barony down by Civil Parish and listed the wealthier landowners ("tituladoes").
 Within the Barony, households with specific surnames were counted and also the amount of Irish-speakers versus English-speakers.
-The Census did not go into any greater depth and is therefore more historically interesting than of any practical use for most genealogy research, unless one's ancestor was a prominent citizen who owned land and was listed as a titulado.
+The Census did not go into any greater depth and is, therefore, more historically interesting than of any practical use for most genealogy research unless one's ancestor was a prominent citizen who owned land and was listed as a titulado.

 Griffith's valuation notebooks (house, field, tenure) are grouped together by Barony on FHL films, and then by Civil Parish within the barony.
 So the returns of a civil parish might be split into pieces if it crossed into more than one barony.